noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 [...Fuaahhh...
 Ah, I’m sorry.]

-[Kuhihi, it’s a beautiful day,isn’t iiiiiit?
+[Kuhihi, it’s a beautiful day, isn’t iiiiiit?
 It’s no wonder you would feel sleepyyyyyyy.]

 I unconsciously leaked out a yawn, but Illness-san didn’t seem to mind and was